pisayacademicsassociation/java-guide/guide/3/gui-events.md

 ```
 - `actionPerfomed` is called when a component-specific action has been performed on the object, for example: a `JButton` getting clicked.

-### MouseEvent and MouseListener, MouseMotionListener
+### MouseEvent and MouseListener, MouseMotionListener, MouseAdapter

 When a mouse action is performed on a component, a **MouseEvent** is emitted.
-There are seven mouse events you can listen to, which is:
+There are seven mouse events you can listen to, which are:
 - `MOUSE_CLICKED`
 - `MOUSE_ENTERED`
 - `MOUSE_EXITED`